johntitus/node-horseman/Readme.md

 Either the 1.x or 2.x versions are fine, but be aware that PhantomJS has a bug in the 2.x line that prevents file uploads.

-*Note*: Make sure PhantomJS is available in your system PATH.
+*Note*: Make sure PhantomJS is available in your system PATH, or use the `phantomPath` option.

 3) NPM install Horseman: